SSWConsulting/SSW.Rules.Content/rules/use-environment-newline-to-make-a-new-line-in-your-string/rule.md

 ```

 ::: good
-OK Example: The new line is created with Enviroment.NewLine (but strings are immutable)
+OK example - The new line is created with Enviroment.NewLine (but strings are immutable)

 :::